 The E2 visa is renewable as long as your business remains active and meets the requirements.
 That means you can stay in the U.S. for years to come, grow your business, and bring your family along with you.
 Your spouse can even apply for work authorization, and your kids can live and study in the U.S.

-So if you’re looking for a smart, supported way to move to the United States and build something of your own, investing in a franchise under the E2 visa is one of the most practical and effective routes available
+So if you’re looking for a smart, supported way to move to the United States and build something of your own, investing in a franchise under the E2 visa is one of the most practical and effective routes available.

 Leave a Reply